ctb/titus-blog/src/w4s-tech-wanted.rst

 3. An easy way to copy blog posts to figshare and give them DOIs.

    Seriously, why hasn't this already been done?
-It should be a short hack to make use of the storify API to suck down a blog entry to figshare, "freeze" it, and post the DOI to the original blog entry.
+It should be a short hack to make use of the figshare API to suck down a blog entry to figshare, "freeze" it, and post the DOI to the original blog entry.

-   This would enable a community of opinionated microcontributions, each of which is citable.
+   This would enable a community of opinionated microcontributions, each of which is citable (and versioned).

+   And once you can blog executable notebooks, well, there you go!

 4. Tech to sweep your local disk for papers + DOIs, so that you can (selectively) start to network based on shared paper collections.